strudel-science/strudel-kit/README.md

 ### Maintaining the workshop hub branch

 The `workshop-hub` branch can fall out of sync with the `main` branch over time.
 Keep the `workshop-hub` branch up to date by periodically merging in changes from the `main` branch.

+### Maintaining the workshop hub (for instructors)

+After each workshop, please contact the hub champion (@codytodonnell) to reset the shared password to access the hub.